mat-docs/RTA.Site/docs/devguide/tutorials/microservices/review.md

 - RTA_DataServiceUris__rta-datasvc="http://rta-datasvc:2670"
 ```

 Communication between the services is REST-based.
 Each service essentially implements a section of the overall [REST API](../../../api/index.md) sections[^1].
-The [Gateway Service](../../../services/rta-gatewaysvc/README.md) does not make any GRPC calls.
+The [Gateway Service](../../../services/rta-gatewaysvc/README.md) does not make any gRPC calls.

 The network name &mdash; e.g. `rta-sessionsvc` &mdash; is derived from the name of the service in the YAML file.